 We invite you to join us as we join them.

-If you like to keep up through internet research with what is going on in the lives of the persecuted and impoverished and the ministries helping them God may be calling you into this essential ministry.
+If you like to keep up through internet research and prayer with what is going on in the lives of the persecuted and impoverished and the ministries helping them God may be calling you into this essential ministry.
 The office will be glad to put you in contact with the leaders of the Persecuted Church Team.

 3 “Remember the prisoners, as though in prison with them, and those who are ill-treated, since you yourselves also are in the body.”